Are you struggling with service of process in China?

 The advantages of this method of Service of Process in China are that:

-- you know your Defendant has received the legal papers;
+- You know your Defendant has received the legal papers;

 Using this method, HKPS has completed serves in Beijing, Shanghai, Shenzhen, Guangdong, and Hangzhou.
 Most of our China serves have been in Guangdong province.